Monday, December 11, 2023

 1) Any Attribute can be in any position, with no repeats.

-5) Since there are only 6 Attributes, the top three can be considered the Conscious Attributes, and the lowest three will be considered the Unconscious Attributes.
+4) Since there are only 6 Attributes, the top three can be considered the Conscious Attributes, and the lowest three will be considered the Unconscious Attributes.
 (In Jung, it is the top and bottom four.)

 Referring back to Ammann's An Equal Portion, he combines the +2/+1 Attribute bonuses to create 30 distinct Cultural backgrounds.
 The +2 bonus in this case acts as the Dominant and the +1 is the Auxiliary (Hero and Parent).
+Rather than the bonuses as below, we'll be looking at the total score.

 Primary (Hero) +2